alexandrebodin/webpack-book/GLOSSARY.md

 ## Entry

-In Webpack the entry configuration allows your to setup the files that will be processed by Webpack.
+In Webpack the entry configuration allows you to setup the files that will be processed by Webpack.

 ## Plugins